(Originally published on August 10, 2014)

-Thirty-nine years ago on this day, I was at once in Boston and agog.
+Thirty-seven years ago on this day (now forty), I was at once in Boston and agog.
 The adult impresario of this Bronx to Beantown adventure was a neighbor and friend named Rich.
 My brother Joe and I—two teenagers absent as-yet-invented iPads or flip video cameras—accompanied him to what then seemed like a very faraway and even exotic destination.

 While we were out of town the “Son of Sam” was captured.
 A Boston Globe headline in a sidewalk newspaper machine alerted us that the fiend was in police custody.
 We were pleasantly surprised when we dropped a dime in the slot and the machine’s front door pulled open, permitting each of us to grab a paper.
 Evidently, man and boys alike had never purchased one from an inanimate object.
 I guess we thought it would be dispensed like a bottle of soda or a candy bar.
 Still, we felt like we were a long way from home when we read the details about this serial killer, a man who had been in our midst during that especially hot summer and the summer before.